-- 1.1 Forest Heath District Council, like St Edmundsbury Borough Council, is facing significant reductions in government grant funding and so is looking to be more innovative and behave in more commercial ways to address revenue shortfalls while addressing local issues.
-Establishing a Housing Development Company would contribute toward generating revenue and capital income at a greater level than simply selling the Council's land assets. - 1.2 The rationale for exploring and proposing the setting up of a company was set out within the West Suffolk Housing Strategy 2015-18, see paragraphs 1.4 1.9 of Appendix A for further details. - 1.3 The Company would make a significant contribution to West Suffolk's three key priorities in the following ways: - Increased opportunities for economic growth.
-Most notably the construction of new homes will provide (a) direct employment in construction, (b) employment through the supply chain and (c) skills development, for example training and apprenticeships - Resilient families and communities that are healthy and active.
+- 1.5 St Edmundsbury Borough Council, like Forest Heath District Council, is facing significant reductions in government grant funding and so is looking to be more innovative and behave in more commercial ways to address revenue shortfalls while addressing local issues.
+Establishing a Housing Development Company would contribute toward generating revenue and capital income at a greater level than simply selling the Council's land assets. - 1.6 The rationale for exploring and proposing the setting up of a company was set out within the West Suffolk Housing Strategy 2015-18, see paragraphs 1.4 1.9 of Appendix A for further details. - 1.7 The Company would make a significant contribution to West Suffolk's three key priorities in the following ways: - Increased opportunities for economic growth.
+Most notably the construction of new homes will provide (a) direct employment in

+- construction, (b) employment through the supply chain and (c) skills development, for example training and apprenticeships - Resilient families and communities that are healthy and active.
 Most notably access to high quality homes will improve the well-being and both the mental and physical health of local residents who currently struggle to secure suitable accommodation or live in accommodation that is unsuitable for their needs - Homes for our communities.
-The Company will provide new homes for sale, private rent, affordable rent and low cost home ownership.
+The Company will provide new homes for sale and private rent, and, to comply with planning policies, affordable rent and low cost home ownership.
 Adherence to planning policies will ensure the affordable homes meet the specific needs of local people, including provision of specialist accommodation.
 In addition, should certain accommodation be viable, for example specialist housing, this is likely to stimulate movement within the housing market, freeing up larger homes in all tenures.